Mattrick127/Mattrick127/README.md

-## Hi there 👋
+## Hello!
+My name is Matthew Wilson! 👋

 <!--
 **Mattrick127/Mattrick127** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...